 - Feedback from users who identify as trans were mixed.
 Some raised concerns about limited representation and how the exercise may be repurposed by people who are non-supporters.

-- Demonstrated a possible approach to trans inclusion training that could serve as a prototype for a more refined, tailored solution for individual organizations.
+- The concept demonstrated a possible approach to trans inclusion training that could serve as a prototype for a more refined, tailored solution for individual organizations.

 - Program design drew from insights gathered by recognized organizations within the LGBTQ community.

-- Greater participation throughout the design process by a committee of stakeholders would have provided more in-depth feedback.
+- Greater participation throughout the design process by a committee of cisgender and trans stakeholders would have provided more in-depth feedback.

 - During the initial research, I would have liked to have gotten into deeper conversations with more cisgender individuals on how they believe they would interact with a trans person in different situations.
 Gaining more insights through conversation would allow me to identify more ability blockers.